BadmWe/dspyt-webpage/dspyt/posts/ETHBucharest2025.md

 ### Quotes

 > ETHBucharest 2025 isn't just about code — it's about building solutions that matter.
-We’re excited to see multidisciplinary teams tackle real-world problems with blockchain's transformative power.
+We are excited to see multidisciplinary teams tackle real-world problems with blockchain's transformative power.
 > – Alina Popescu, Organizer, ETHBucharest

 ## Join the Innovation